-Students are expected to conduct themselves in a proper manner at all times.
+Students are expected to always conduct themselves in a proper manner.
 Foul language, possession of unprescribed drugs or alcoholic beverages, and disrespectful behavior is considered unsatisfactory conduct and may be grounds for dismissal.
 A student who conducts himself in a manner detrimental to the staff or other students may be subject to disciplinary action.